Pylons/pyramid_layout/docs/layouts.rst

 ``pyramid_layout.layout.LayoutManager``.
 Finally, three renderer globals are added which will be available to all templates: ``layout``, ``main_template``, and ``panel``.  ``layout`` is an instance of the layout selected for the view.
-``main_template`` is a ZPT macro that provides the main layout for the view.
-``panel`` is a callable used to render panels in your templates.
+``main_template`` is the template object that provides the main layout (aka, owrap) for the view.  ``panel`` is a callable used to render panels in your templates.

 Using Layouts
 -------------

 A layout consists of a class and template.
 The layout class will be instantiated on a per request basis with the context and request as arguments.
-The layout class can be ommitted, in which case a default layout class will be used, which only assigns `context` and `request` to the layout instance.
+The layout class can be omitted, in which case a default layout class will be used, which only assigns `context` and `request` to the layout instance.
 Generally, though, you will provide your own layout class which can serve as a place to provide API that will be available to your templates.
 A simple layout